cookiesncream716/helloWorld2/README.md

 For our last trick, let's actually save this data to the ticket and react to changes to ticket data that happen outside our plugin!

 1. To simulate a ticket that has saved data, set the property `count` of the `testTicket`'s `subject` with some initial value.
 This value will also appear in the `ExtensionTester`'s editor box.
+The `showEditor` option tells the `ExtenstionTester` to show a box of editable ticket data.
 Also, add a configuration option for the plugin: `countField`.
 This option configures what ticket field the plugin will interact with.

 ```
 ExtensionTester.Api.Ticket.create().then(function(testTicket){